Q. Who is eligible for a grant?

 Q. May representatives of an organization make a presentation to WRF’s Board of Directors?

-A. WRF receives a large number of funding requests, and while we are very interested in learning about the work of nonprofit organizations across Arkansas, we believe that the online application process keeps the playing field level and requires each organization to concisely present its case for funding.
+A. WRF receives a large number of funding requests, and while we are very interested in learning about the work of nonprofit organizations across Arkansas, we believe that the online Letter of Intent and application process keeps the playing field level and requires each organization to concisely present its case for funding.
 The Foundation staff, at their discretion, may request a presentation, meeting, or site visit following the review of an application, but presentations to the Board are not the norm.

 Q. What is the best way to contact WRF with inquiries about my grant?